Sapphire at a Glance

 Emotional & Mental Well-being

-• It is an excellent stone for those going through relationship difficulties, as it encourages honest self-reflection, loyalty, and the wisdom to know when to hold on and when to let go.
+- ◆For relationship difficulties, Sapphire supports honest self-reflection, loyalty, and the clarity to know when to hold on and when to let go.

 Spiritual Properties

-• It activates the Third Eye Chakra, opening the door to clairvoyance, prophetic dreams, and direct perception of spiritual truth.
+- ◆It opens the Third Eye, which is why it is associated with clairvoyance, prophetic dreams, and direct perception of spiritual truth.

-• Sapphire's energy creates a calm, clear inner space where spiritual insights can surface naturally without being distorted by ego or wishful thinking.
+- ◆What makes Sapphire unusual is that it creates a calm, clear inner space where insights can surface without getting distorted by ego or wishful thinking.

-• In energy healing, Sapphire is used to align the Throat and Third Eye Chakras, ensuring that spiritual insights can be communicated clearly and authentically to others.
+- ◆In energy healing, Sapphire is used to align the Third Eye and Throat Chakras, so that whatever spiritual insight comes through can actually be communicated to others clearly and honestly.

 Physical Healing Traditions

-In traditional crystal healing, Sapphire is associated with the health of the eyes, ears, and thyroid gland.
+In traditional crystal healing, Sapphire is associated with the eyes, ears, and thyroid.

-• It is believed to lower fever, reduce inflammation, and ease nosebleeds.
+- ◆It is said to lower fever, reduce inflammation, and ease nosebleeds.

-• Some practitioners use Sapphire to support the nervous system during periods of intense mental activity, helping to prevent burnout and maintain focus.
+- ◆Some practitioners use it to support the nervous system during periods of heavy mental work, to help prevent burnout.

-• The stone is also traditionally associated with blood purification and healthy blood pressure regulation.
+- ◆The stone is also traditionally linked to blood purification and healthy blood pressure.

-• Sapphire's calming energy is said to help relieve tension headaches and migraines, especially those triggered by eye strain or excessive screen time.
+- ◆Its calming energy is recommended for tension headaches and migraines, especially ones triggered by eye strain or too much screen time.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.